smartnic/rfcConversion/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License
+## Credit

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was made by Rudraksh Simlote for Independent Study at Rutgers University under Professor Srinivas Narayana.

 ## Acknowledgments